CLASSIFICATION NO. 396

 REQUIRED KNOWLEDGE AND SKILLS

-Working knowledge of: Operation, maintenance and minor repair of motor equipment; basic office equipment, including personal computers and software programs; basic state laws pertaining to operation of motor vehicles and equipment on roads and highways; basic occupational hazards and safety precautions.
+Working Knowledge of: Operation, maintenance and minor repair of motor equipment; basic office equipment, including personal computers and software programs; basic state laws pertaining to operation of motor vehicles and equipment on roads and highways; basic occupational hazards and safety precautions.

 Skill to: Learn the methods and materials used in road maintenance; operate equipment safely under adverse conditions; perform specialized manual work; perform accurate assignments from oral or written instructions with a minimum of supervision; operate vehicles and equipment effectively and safely; operate computer software and related equipment; establish and maintain effective working relationships with other County employees; maintain positive public relations at work sites; communicate effectively, both orally and in writing.

-Possession of valid Class B or Class A Commercial Driver's License (CDL) with airbrake endorsement.
 Incumbents must possess and maintain an acceptable driving record throughout the course of employment.

 Must pass a pre-employment drug test (DOT Regulations for CDL).